 The internet's dog experts were not impressed.
 One of social media’s foremost canine-friendly accounts, known on TikTok, Instagram, X, and the rest as WeRateDogs, broke down what the ad was really trying to do.

-“Ring’s Super Bowl advert this year uses dogs to manufacture consent for mass surveillance,” WeRateDogs owner elegantly argued in a reel, pointing out that the doorbell system is not built for finding lost pets but turning homes into spy outposts and well-meaning neighbours into unwitting government informants.
-The video went swiftly viral, clocking up 350k views on YouTube and 1.5m on Instagram.
+“Ring’s Super Bowl advert this year uses dogs to manufacture consent for mass surveillance,” WeRateDogs’ owner said in a video, pointing out that the linked video system is the perfect vehicle for turning homes into spy outposts and neighbours into unwitting government informants.
+The clip went swiftly viral, clocking up 300k views on YouTube and 1.5m on Instagram.
 It says something when one of the internet’s leading cute dog accounts is pushing out warnings about the consequences of surveillance.

-However, this has also raised privacy issues.
-Activists have also expressed concern about a recently announced partnership (which has not yet come into effect) with Flock Safety – a company that advertises its services to “eliminate crime” and is used by law enforcement agencies to monitor vehicles via number-plate data.
+This has also raised privacy issues, as has a Ring partnership, announced in October, with Flock Safety – a company that advertises its services to “eliminate crime” and is used by law enforcement agencies to monitor vehicles via number-plate data.
+On Thursday, following the backlash, Amazon announced it was cancelling the partnership.

-Ring has insisted that the system is not about mass surveillance, and that there are features within the app and subscriptions that control what is seen and shared with neighbours.
-In the meantime, WeRateDogs have suggested better ways to retrieve a lost dog: make sure they are microchipped and check in on local Facebook groups who are '“scarily efficient” at reuniting kids with their four legged friends.
+Ring has insisted that the system is not about mass surveillance, and that there are app features and subscriptions that control what is seen and shared with neighbours.
+In the meantime, WeRateDogs has suggested better ways to retrieve a lost dog: ensure they are microchipped and check in on local Facebook groups, who are “scarily efficient” at reuniting kids with their four legged friends.